 How Can We Help You?

 If you suspect your elderly loved one or family member is the victim of nursing home neglect, abuse, exploitation or was injured in an assisted living facility or nursing home, contact the Law Office of Jesse Hernandez.
-Schedule a free consultation with one of our personal injury attorneys.
+Schedule a free initial consultation with one of our personal injury attorneys.
 We can help protect your loved one and your legal rights.
-Please note there are time restrictions for when you can file a nursing home neglect lawsuit, so contact us as soon as possible, whether you need help with nursing home cases or you need a criminal defense attorney in San Antonio, TX.
+Please note there are time restrictions for when you can file a nursing home neglect lawsuit, so contact us as soon as possible, whether you need a nursing home abuse attorney in San Antonio, TX or criminal defense attorney in San Antonio, TX.